dAtiuyy/SimpleBot-daRedwood/README.md

 # SimpleBot-daRedwood
 Some SimpleBot scripts I wrote.

-THese scripts are for simple bot https://simplebot.org/forums/
+These scripts are for simple bot https://simplebot.org/forums/

 # daRedwood Chopper